Aditya Vikram Birla

-Aditya Vikram Birla (14 November 1943 – 1 October 1995) was an Indian industrialist.
+Aditya Vikram Birla (14 November 1943 – 1 October 1995) was an Indian industrialist and philanthropist.
 Born into one of the largest business families of India, he oversaw the diversification of his group into textiles, petrochemicals and telecommunications.
 He was one of the first Indian industrialists to expand abroad, setting up plants in Southeast Asia, the Philippines and Egypt.
 His net worth was estimated at £250 million by 1995.
-His death at the age of 51 left his young son Kumar Mangalam Birla in charge of his group of companies.
+After his death at the age of 51, his son Kumar Mangalam Birla took charge of the group.

 Early life and education

 Birla was born on 14 November 1943 in Calcutta to industrialist Basant Kumar and Sarala Birla.
 His grandfather Ghanshyam Das Birla was an associate of Mahatma Gandhi and had built his fortune on aluminium prospecting and as the manufacturer of the Ambassador car.

 After attending St. Xavier's College, Calcutta, he earned a degree in chemical engineering at the Massachusetts Institute of Technology.
-He was married to Rajashri and had a daughter Vasavadatta and a son Kumar Mangalam, who now heads the Aditya Birla Group.
+He was married to Rajashree and had a daughter Vasavadatta and a son Kumar Mangalam, who now heads the Aditya Birla Group.

 Aditya Vikram Birla received his Sanskrit education from the late Sanskrit scholar Shri Durga Prasad Shastri in Kolkata.

-He was married to Rajashree Birla.

 Career

 After returning to India in 1965, Birla struck out on his own in textiles.
 His Eastern Spinning Mills in Calcutta (Kolkata) quickly became a success, putting the group's sinking rayon and textile business back on track.
 He was then placed in charge of the corporation's expansion into the oil sector.

 In 1969, Birla set up Indo-Thai Synthetics Company Ltd, the group's first overseas company.
 In 1973, he established P.T.
 Elegant Textiles to manufacture spun yarn.
 It marked the group's first venture in Indonesia.
 In 1974, Thai Rayon, the Group's Viscose Rayon Staple Fibre business, was incorporated in Thailand.
 In 1975, The Indo Phil Group of companies, the first Indo-Filipino joint venture, commenced production of spun yarn.
 In 1977, Pan Century Edible Oils was incorporated in Malaysia, going on to become the world's largest single-location palm oil refinery.
 In 1978, Thai Carbon Black was incorporated in Thailand.
 In 1982, P.T.
 Indo Bharat Rayon was established, the first producer of Viscose Staple Fibre in Indonesia.

-All these ventures not only put the Birla group on the world map, but the companies became the largest producer of Viscose staple fibre and refiner of palm oil.

 Ghanshyam Das Birla died in 1983, bequeathing most of his companies to his grandson Aditya.
-With Aditya Vikram Birla as the chairman, the Birla group of companies success expanded Hindustan Gas and rescued Indo-Gulf Fertilisers and Chemicals Ltd.
+With Aditya Vikram Birla as the chairman, the Birla group of companies successfully expanded Hindustan Gas and rescued Indo-Gulf Fertilisers and Chemicals Ltd.